 How much is a good night’s sleep worth to you?
 How about a week’s worth of sleep?
 A month’s worth?
 Considering we keep mattresses for an average of 10 years, the value you place on your bed continues to compound.
 When you buy a new mattress, keep that in mind.
 To ward off sticker shock, purchase your mattress during a sale.
 Think: holiday weekends or early in the spring when new mattress lines are released.

 Save on window treatments

 When it comes to blinds, curtains, shutters and shades, consumers face an enormous price spread.
-If you own your home or have an investment property you’re furnishing, you don’t have to stick with temporary paper shades in order to save a chunk of dough.
-Opting for less-expensive shades or blinds, for example, will help you save money without sacrificing practicality.
+If you own your home or have an investment property you want to furnish, you don’t have to stick with temporary paper shades to save a chunk of dough.
+Opt for less-expensive shades or blinds, for example, and this will help you save money without sacrificing practicality.
 Before you shop, create a list of must-haves, like cordless blinds or blackout shades.

 Splurge on couches and chairs

-The pieces you use most often, like the couch in your living room and your favourite oversized chair, are the ones that you ought to be spending more money on.
+The pieces you use most often, like the couch in your living room and your favourite oversized chair, are the ones you should spend more money on.
 Trendy side tables and floor poufs?
 They’re not in the same tier as these investment pieces.
 If you’re snuggling up on a piece of furniture 24/7—and you want to keep snuggling up on it—shell out more for it than you would an accent item.